ProxyThinker: Test-Time Guidance through Small Visual Reasoners: Experiments

 \custompara{Model Selection.} \MODEL employs three distinct types of models, each serving a unique role: a large \textbf{Base} model to be steered, a compact reasoning \textbf{Expert} model, and a compact \textbf{Amateur} model.
-Below, we detail our selection of these models across different evaluation domains.

-For vision-centric reasoning, we follow the VisualThinker-R1-Zero~\cite{zhou2025r1} protocol and adopt Qwen2-VL-7B~\cite{wang2024qwen2} as our Base models.
-As for reasoning Expert models, we fine-tune the smaller Qwen2-VL-2B using supervised fine-tuning (SFT) and group-relative policy optimization (GRPO) on a 15k subset of the Spatial Aptitude Training dataset (SAT-15k)~\cite{ray2024sat}, resulting in Qwen2-VL-2B-SFT and Qwen2-VL-2B-GRPO, respectively.
-The Qwen2-VL-2B model is used as the Amateur model.

-For evaluations involving mathematical and multi-disciplinary reasoning, we use Qwen2.5-VL-32B-Instruct and Qwen2.5-VL-72B-Instruct~\cite{bai2025qwen2} as Base Models, while Qwen2.5-VL-7B-Instruct serves as the Amateur Model across all RFT Experts.
+We use Qwen2.5-VL-32B-Instruct and Qwen2.5-VL-72B-Instruct~\citep{bai2025qwen2} as Base Models, while Qwen2.5-VL-7B-Instruct serves as the Amateur Model across all RFT Experts.
 In later sections, \MODEL-32B and \MODEL-72B correspond to our methods using 32B and 72B base models, respectively.
-Based on differing training paradigms and data selection strategies, we include these public models as RFT Experts: OpenVLThinker-7B~\cite{deng2025openvlthinker}, ThinkLite-VL-7B~\cite{wang2025sota} and VL-Rethinker-7B~\cite{vlrethinker}.
+Based on differing training paradigms and data selection strategies, we include these public models as the compact reasoning experts: OpenVLThinker-7B~\citep{deng2025openvlthinker}, ThinkLite-VL-7B~\citep{wang2025sota} and VL-Rethinker-7B~\citep{vlrethinker}.
 We refer to Appendix~\ref{app:benchmark_model_used} for details of the used benchmarks and reasoning expert models.